wp-plugins/updraftplus/readme.txt

 * FIX: On multi-site installs, settings changes could be lost if they were made during an ongoing backup
 * TWEAK: Amazon S3 backend now can use WP proxy settings (if any)
 * TWEAK: All multisite settings pages have now been moved to the network admin section
+* TWEAK: Restorer now handles hand-moved non-default WP site directories (where they differ from the website base directory)
 * TWEAK: Migrator can now migrate sub-domain-based WPMU installs with no manual steps required
 * TWEAK: Internationalised the add-ons management page (Premium)
 * TWEAK: Switch zip engines from ZipArchive earlier if it appears to be broken